tenkabuto/tacticaltypos.net/Juices There.md

-A wildly inefficient but nonetheless fun and sometimes funny way to practice Spanish and English.
+A wildly inefficient but nonetheless fun and sometimes funny way to learn and practice Spanish.

 Use phonetics, rhyming, vocabulary, and creativity to play with the languages of English and Spanish.